Acceptto MFA for VMware Horizon®

-All company, product and service names used in this document are for identification purposes only.
-Use of these names, trademarks, and brands does not constitute endorsement by the Acceptto Corporation.
+All company, product, and service names used in this document are for identification purposes only.
+The use of these names, trademarks, and brands do not constitute an endorsement by the Acceptto Corporation.

-VMware, Horizon are registered or trademarks of ServiceNow, Inc. and/or one or more of its subsidiaries, and may be registered in the United States Patent and Trademark Office and in other countries.
+VMware and ‘VMware Horizon are either registered trademarks or trademarks of VMware and/or one or more of its subsidiaries in the United States and/or other countries.